 The I-29 Moo University is providing timely beef x dairy dialogue webinars to reflect this ever-changing sector.

-The December 17 Beef on Dairy Dialogue webinar will feature Dr. Alfredo DiCostanzo, University of Nebraska- Lincoln discussing, “How much fiber do the rumens of BXD cattle need?”
-The webinar will be from 12-1 p.m.
-CT.
+The Beef on Dairy Dialogue series continued on December 17, 2025 and featured Dr. Alfredo DiCostanzo, University of Nebraska- Lincoln discussing, “How much fiber do the rumens of BXD cattle need?”

 The I-29 Moo University Beef On Dairy Dialogue Webinar Series continued November 13, 2025.
 Dr. Catie Cramer discussed how transporting newborn dairy calves can be a bottleneck to success, if not managed correctly.
 The presentation reviewed how early life transport can impact calves, management practices that can help reduce the negative consequences, and supply chain considerations.